Average Emails Per Day for Knowledge Workers (2026 Data)

 If your organization already has high inbox pressure, start simple: one digest lane, one schedule, one scorecard.
 Complexity can come later.

-A single "average emails per day" number is useful for orientation, but teams get better results when they segment by role, cadence, and communication channel.
-For example, founder and leadership roles often receive heavier external-inbound volume, while project operators may see more internal coordination traffic.
-If both groups are forced into one inbox policy, neither group gets an efficient workflow.
+A single average is useful for orientation, but teams get better results when they segment by role, cadence, and channel.
+Leadership roles typically receive heavier external-inbound volume, while project operators see more internal coordination traffic.
+Asana's Anatomy of Work Index shows coordination accounts for 60% of worker time โ a figure that compounds differently across role types.

-Use this benchmark as a decision baseline, not as a rigid quota.
+Use the 117-121 daily benchmark as a decision baseline, not a rigid quota.
 The goal is not to force everyone below an arbitrary number.
 The goal is to improve signal density and reduce avoidable switching.
 In practice, that means deciding which messages require immediate handling, which can be summarized, and which can be reviewed asynchronously once or twice per day.

 - Segment by role: leadership, IC, and client-facing roles often need different handling rules.